cbuchko/old-website/_posts/2020-07-30-survivor-legends.md

 <img class="blog-portrait2" src="/assets/images/survivor_legends/Cesternino.jpg" alt="Rob Cesternino" />

-Last time Cesternino played was Season 8, All-Stars, and somehow his reputation still carries on to this day.
+Last time Cesternino played was 15 years ago in All-Stars and somehow his reputation still carries on to this day.
 Cesternino has influenced how the game is played almost more than any other player (only second to the person who helped create the idea of an 'alliance').

 In the Amazon, he was the first person to play the middle between the two main alliances, constantly flipping between whichever one most suited his needs.
 And although he didn't win the game, he came damn close.
 Since then, Cesternino is extremely active in the Survivor community, being the shows biggest content creator with his podcast.